taindp98/OneMax-MPDAC/README.md

 │   └── test.ipynb                  # Testing on-the-fly using trained DDQNs
 ├── resources/                      # Additional resources for this project │   ├── ddqn_ckpts                  # Contains DDQNs checkpoints for all problem sizes
-│   ├── other_methods               # Contains the policies and runtimes of irace-based tuning and other methods ├── dacbench/                       # Source code for the DACBench.
+│   ├── runtimes                    # Contains the runtimes of irace-based tuning and other methods ├── dacbench/                       # Source code for the DACBench.
 ├── onemax_mpdac/                   # Source code for the project
 │   ├── train.py                    # Script to train models